Return to the Cotswolds

 This beautiful, mostly rural area in the “Heart of England” is about an hour and a half from London… but a very different world.
 The Cotswolds are best known for rolling hills, gentle streams, grazing sheep, and well-preserved villages constructed of honey-colored limestone.
 We’ve been spending time in the Cotswolds for over 25 years, with our Cotswolds Experience groups and for our own pleasure.

-At the request of several of our travelers, we’re delighted to offer this special Return to the Cotswolds week in 2019.
-This trip is designed primarily for people who have enjoyed the area on one of our Cotswolds Experience trips and want to experience even more.
-We also welcome your travel companions.
+At the request of several of our travelers, we were delighted to offer this special Return to the Cotswolds week in 2019.
+This trip was designed primarily for people who enjoyed the area on one of our Cotswolds Experience trips and wanted to experience even more.
+We also welcomed their travel companions.
+It was truly a wonderful week, and we’re looking forward to offering this special trip again in 2021.

 Our group will base again in Chipping Campden in the northern Cotswolds, a welcoming village with a population of about 2500 people.
 The attractive “High Street” includes a variety of shops, pubs and restaurants and an old market hall built in 1627.
-We’ll stay at the same family-owned inn, enjoying the flower-filled courtyard, bountiful meals, cozy pub, and enthusiastic staff.
-We’re sure you’ll appreciate that feeling of “coming home” to this comfortable place.
+We stay at the same family-owned inn, enjoying the flower-filled courtyard, bountiful meals, cozy pub, and enthusiastic staff.
+Everyone appreciates that feeling of “coming home” to this comfortable place.

 This area is rich with history, natural beauty, colorful gardens, unique homes, and quaint villages… much more than we could cover in our first one-week Experience.
-The “Return” week will expand our immersion in the culture and landscape of the Cotswolds to include different places and experiences.
+The “Return” week expands our immersion in the culture and landscape of the Cotswolds to include different places and experiences.

 The specific itinerary for this trip will be finalized based on the group and the interests of the group members.
 Our list of possibilities for the week includes:

-- Lesser-touristed villages such as Stanton, Swinbrook, and Guiting Power.
-Tiny Swinbrook has a famous pub and a unique church with four of the famous Mitford sisters are buried in the churchyard.
+- Less-touristed villages such as Stanton, Swinbrook, and Broad Campden.
+Tiny Swinbrook has a famous pub and a unique church where four of the famous Mitford sisters are buried in the churchyard.

 - The charming market town of Stow-in-the-Wold, with its many antique shops and galleries.